 Editor’s note: Want to dig a little deeper into the topic of sun protection for hair?
 Check out our article on The Best Hairstyles for Protecting Your Hair (and Scalp) from the Sun.

 Ends looking a little ragged?
 It’s time for a trim!
 Make an appointment with your stylist to snip off any dead ends so that you can help keep your blonde mane looking as gorgeous as can be.
 For a healthy mane, try to get a trim every four to six weeks.

-Editor’s note: In a pinch and can’t get your hands on some root cover up?
-For a quick fix, pop on a hat or opt of a deep side part to disguise your roots—you’re welcome!
+Editor’s note: In a pinch and can’t get your hands on some root cover-up?
+For a quick fix, pop on a hat or opt for a deep side part to disguise your roots—you’re welcome!